neuroAI-educational/neuroAI-educational.github.io/_sources/material.md

 **Summary**: NeuroAI research makes use of artificial neural networks (ANNs) developed by the AI community to model the activity of the brain or, conversely, uses observations of the brain to infer better, more effective AI models.
 This broad research topic encompasses a rich variety of application tasks, ranging from vision to language but also increasingly including domains such as working memory or control tasks.
 NeuroAI also incorporates a wide range of techniques, from established analyses predicting brain activity using ANNs (brain encoding) to inferring stimuli from brain activity using ANNs (brain decoding), as well as emerging topics such as end-to-end training of ANNs to mimic brain activity or crafting stimuli maximizing brain responses using ANNs.

-This introduction will provide prominent examples of neuroAI research studies to illustrate major application domains and techniques, and conceptualize how the different lectures of the course will help the audience get exposed to the most salient areas of the neuroAI research space.
+This introduction will provide prominent examples of NeuroAI research studies to illustrate major application domains and techniques, and conceptualize how the different lectures of the course will help the audience get exposed to the most salient areas of the NeuroAI research space.

 ### Materials